haiwera-silk-cd/magento-devdocs/guides/v2.0/release-notes/tech_bull_201-upgrade.md

 2. Extract the patch in your Magento installation directory.

-	Log in as or change to the <a href="{{ page.baseurl }}/install-gde/prereq/apache-user.html">Magento file system owner</a>.
+	Log in as or change to the <a href="{{ page.baseurl }}/install-gde/prereq/apache-user.html">Magento文件系统所有者</a>.
 Use one of the following commands to extract the archive.

 	<table>
 	<tbody>